 An emerging role for Supervisors and Principal Investigators is that of nurturing the wider career development of PhD students and Early Career Researchers.
-This activity, though not new, is assuming a greater prominence in the skill portfolio to be demonstrated by research supervisors.
+This activity, though not new, is assuming a greater prominence in the skill portfolio to be demonstrated by research supervisors and Pls.

 This workshop will allow space to explore the roles, skills and functions of the supervisor in researcher development.
-This will includ reflection on models which describe supervisor function and the skills required for further coaching or mentoring of research staff to develop both within and beyond their current roles.
+This will include reflection on models which describe supervisor function and the skills required for further coaching or mentoring of research staff to develop both within and beyond their current roles.

-Discussions will allow participants to explore how they are influencing the development of their research staff and discuss their experiences of supervision.
+Discussions will allow participants to their experiences of supervision with their peers.